plaid/quickstart/README.md

 If you get the console error "oauth uri does not contain a valid oauth_state_id query parameter", you are attempting to initialize Link with a redirect uri when it is not necessary to do so.
 The `receivedRedirectUri` should not be set when initializing Link for the first time.
 It is used when initializing Link for the second time, after returning from the OAuth redirect.

 ## Testing OAuth

-Some institutions (primarily in Europe, but a small number in the US) require an OAuth redirect authentication flow, where the end user is redirected to the bank’s website or mobile app to authenticate.
-To test this flow in sandbox, you should set `PLAID_REDIRECT_URI=http://localhost:3000/` in `.env`.
+Some institutions require an OAuth redirect authentication flow, where the end user is redirected to the bank’s website or mobile app to authenticate.

+To test the OAuth flow in Sandbox, select any institution that uses an OAuth connection with Plaid (a partial list can be found on the [Dashboard OAuth Institutions page](https://dashboard.plaid.com/team/oauth-institutions), or choose 'Playtypus OAuth Bank' from the list of financial institutions in Plaid Link.

+### Testing OAuth with a redirect URI (optional, advanced)

+To test the OAuth flow in Sandbox with a [redirect URI](https://www.plaid.com/docs/link/oauth/#create-and-register-a-redirect-uri), you should set `PLAID_REDIRECT_URI=http://localhost:3000/` in `.env`.
 You will also need to register this localhost redirect URI in the
 [Plaid dashboard under Team Settings > API > Allowed redirect URIs][dashboard-api-section].

-To test the OAuth flow in sandbox, choose 'Playtypus OAuth Bank' from the list of financial institutions in Plaid Link.
+It is not required to configure a redirect URI in the .env file to use OAuth with the Quickstart.

-### Instructions for using https with localhost
+#### Instructions for using https with localhost

-If you want to test OAuth in development, you need to use https and set `PLAID_REDIRECT_URI=https://localhost:3000/` in `.env`.
+If you want to test OAuth in development with a redirect URI, you need to use https and set `PLAID_REDIRECT_URI=https://localhost:3000/` in `.env`.
 In order to run your localhost on https, you will need to create a self-signed certificate and add it to the frontend root folder.
 You can use the following instructions to do this.
 Note that self-signed certificates should be used for testing purposes only, never for actual deployments.

 In your terminal, change to the frontend folder: